streetchief/KnowledgeBase/README.md

 - [Roam Research](https://roamresearch.com/) - A note-taking tool for networked thought.
 - [Dendron](https://www.dendron.so/) - very new; vscode plugin only.

+## Pragmatic Starter Kit

+The pillars of pragmatic system design from `The Pragmatic Programmer, 20th Anniversary Edition` by Thomas and Hunt:

+- Version Control Systems (VCS)
+- Automated Testing
+- Full Automation

+## Contributing

+Please feel free to contribute!
+See [the contribution guide for details](./CONTRIBUTING.txt), but for now the TLDR is: `keep it simple`.

 ## Licenses